Live Attn Contractors SAM.gov is a mess. Get live alerts, a map view of opportunities, and the data you need to stop wasting time on the wrong jobs. »

 Check CMMC Readiness in Minutes

-Before you touch a DoD bid, run a quick SPRS precheck.
-If DFARS 252.204-7021 or CMMC requirements apply, avoid disqualification before proposal work starts.
+Before you put estimating time into a DoD job, run a quick SPRS precheck.
+If DFARS 252.204-7021 or CMMC applies, you can catch the issue before your team starts chasing the work.

 Contract Intelligence

-See who currently holds the contract, how much has actually been obligated, and when the current term is scheduled to end.
-Know if you are walking into a fresh opportunity or a deeply entrenched incumbent position before you spend time on it.
+See who currently holds the work, how much has actually been paid out, and when the current term is set to end.
+You can tell whether you are looking at a fresh opening or a hard incumbent hold.

-Flags contracts in your NAICS that are within a typical 6 to 18 month re compete window so you can start positioning early with teaming partners, subs, and past performance planning.
+See contracts in your NAICS that are moving into a typical 6 to 18 month recompete window so you can line up teaming partners, subs, and references earlier.

-Highlights opportunities where Davis-Bacon federal construction wage requirements apply and enriches your own profile with past federal awards so you can see total volume, top agencies, and recent wins inside RenovationRoute.
+Highlights when Davis-Bacon wages apply and shows your own federal job history in one place so you can quickly see total volume, top agencies, and recent wins.

-The average contractor spends 40 hours preparing a federal bid.
+The average contractor can burn 40 hours on one federal bid.

 Red Flag